nadegegriesser/nadegegriesser.github.io/_posts/2015-12-12-Integration-Tests-JMeter.md

 When an assertion fails, the request is marked red and you can expand it to get more details on the failed assertion (expected vs actual result).

-Let us stop jetty and run the tests again :
+For instance when jetty has been stopped :

 ![View results tree]({{ site.baseurl }}/images/jmeter/15.PNG "View results tree")